 Once the board determines that you are eligible, you will receive an email instructing you to purchase the exam.

 When you are ready to purchase the exam so that you can schedule it at the test center, log in to your NABP e-Profile again.
 Go to Exam Services and pay the appropriate fee.
 If you plan to seek licensure in multiple states, utilize the Score Transfer option.

-NABP offers one-time discounts per jurisdiction for military members and their spouses.
-Active military members, reserves, and veterans will receive a 100% discount on the application and examination fees, and their spouses will receive a 50% discount on the fees.
+NABP offers one-time discounts per jurisdiction for members of the armed forces and their spouses.
+Active members of the armed forces, reserves, and veterans will receive a 100% discount on the application and examination fees, and their spouses will receive a 50% discount on the fees.
 Discounts may be applied once to every jurisdiction that the individual is testing for.
 Discounts will not be provided for repeat attempts or resitting fees.
 All submissions are made via your e-Profile, not through email correspondence.
 You must apply for the discount prior to purchasing the approved services.
-For more details on obtaining a military discount see the e-Profile FAQ #18.
+For more details on obtaining an armed forces discount see the e-Profile FAQ #18.

 Need ADA Accommodations?

 If you need test-day accommodations under the Americans with Disabilities Act, instructions and a link to the form can be found in the Bulletin.
 The form is also available for download in the online application.

 Once your board of pharmacy determines your eligibility to take the examination and NABP is notified, Pearson VUE (NABP’s testing vendor) will send you an Authorization to Test (ATT).
 The ATT includes the dates during which you are eligible to take the examination as well as an authorization number.
 You may use that ATT to schedule your examination with Pearson VUE.
 Please note that you cannot schedule your exam unless you have an ATT.